kibihrchak/kibihrchak.github.io/_posts/analysis/2020-05-25-take-on-linux-gcc-cc-comp.md

 ---
-title:      "A Take on GCC Linux Cross-Compilation"
+title:      "A Take on GCC Linux Cross-Compilation Compatibility"
 tags:       cross-compilation gcc linux libc
 ---

-`arm-linux-gnueabihf`, almost usable for all platforms.
+`arm-linux-gnueabihf`, almost usable for all ARM platforms.

 # Table of Contents